aguinane/nyum/_recipes/iron-balls.md

 * `1/4 cup` coconut

-> Scoop out mixture and roll into ball and then roll in coconut - you can optionally add 100s and 1000s also.
+> Put extra coconut in a bowl.

 ---

+> Scoop out mixture and roll into ball and then roll in coconut.

+---

-> leave in fridge to set
+> Leave in fridge to set